 "People tend to have this antiquated version of libraries, like there's not much more inside than books and microfiche," says Hiller Goodspeed, a 22-year-old graphic designer in Orlando, Fla., who uses the Orange County Library System's iPhone app to discover foreign films.

-The latest national data from the American Library Association shows that library visits and circulation climbed nearly 20 percent from 1999 to 2008.
+The latest national data from the American Library Association show that library visits and circulation climbed nearly 20 percent from 1999 to 2008.

 "It also brings people back to the library that might have left thinking that the library wasn't relevant for them," says Chris Tonjes, the information technology director at the public library in Washington, D.C.